PseudoDevs/IamGhost/bmd2.md

-Last updated: 2024-04-06 09:43:04
+Last updated: 2024-04-06 09:43:38
-Random Quote: May his death satisfy you. - Gustavo Fring
+Random Quote: My father never bellowed like the Greatjon, but he was no less dangerous in his wroth.  -  Alys Karstark